-The fate of Utah’s school voucher program will remain undecided until at least January, a judge concluded Thursday after hearing arguments about whether or not the roughly $80 million Utah Fits All scholarship is considered constitutional.
+The fate of Utah’s school voucher program could be decided Thursday, when a judge is expected to hear arguments about whether or not the roughly $80 million Utah Fits All scholarship is considered constitutional.

-The state’s largest teachers union first sued in May, alleging that the program was unconstitutional.
-The Utah Education Association’s complaint came more than a year after Republican lawmakers in 2023 pushed a controversial bill file through in just 10 days to create it.
+The state’s largest teachers union first sued in May, alleging that the largest school voucher program in state history was unconstitutional.
+The Utah Education Association’s complaint came more than a year after Republican lawmakers in 2023 pushed the controversial bill file through in just 10 days to create the program.

 At passage, the bill allocated $42.5 million to support vouchers for 5,000 students.
 Lawmakers nearly doubled the price tag this year to accommodate about 5,000 more students.